The

 few examples:

-often expressed my sentiments, that every man, conducting
+have often expressed my sentiments, that every man,

-himself as a good citizen, and being accountable to God
+conducting himself as a good citizen, and being accountable

-alone for his religious opinions, ought to be protected in
+to God alone for his religious opinions, ought to be

-worshipping the Deity according to the dictates of his own
+protected in worshipping the Deity according to the dictates

-General Committee of the United Baptist Churches in Virginia
+the General Committee of the United Baptist Churches in

 "It